the-code-experiments/experiment-rnn/docs/README.md

 * Actually, not that different than normal NN, think as multiple copies of the same network, each can pass a message to a successor.

-* RNN are the natural architecture of NN for problems related to sequence and list like, speech recognition, language modeling, translation etc.
+* RNN are the natural architecture of NN for problems related to sequence and list like, Time series data, sentences, language modeling etc.

 * The successor of RNN is LSTM